sensedeep/dynamodb-onetable/README.md

 * message &mdash; Text error message.
 * name &mdash; Error class name.
-* code &mdash; Set to a string error code indicating the class of error.
+* code &mdash; Set to the AWS string error code indicating the class of error.
 * context &mdash; Map of additional context information.
 * stack &mdash; Stack backtrace information.

+The `context` contains the original AWS DynamoDB error object as `context.err`.
+For transaction errors, the `context.err.CancellationReasons` holds the specifics of the transaction error.

 #### Using `postFormat` to customize the final API request